 Does you have an electric fuse box or electrical panel in an odd place at your home?
 Maybe it’s in the living room, kitchen, or hallway.
 You know right for every one to see!

 Our fuse box is in the hallway and is visible from the kitchen, dining room, and entrance.
-Major eyesore.

-For the past year I have been trying to figure out how to cover the box up while still keeping it easily accessible (my husband’s only request).
-I came up with an inexpensive solution!
+For the past year I have been trying to figure out how to cover the fuse box up while still keeping it easily accessible (my husband’s only request) and decorative.

 1. I bought 2 foam poster boards from Dollar Tree and taped them together using packaging tape.

 The poster boards were the perfect size for my electrical panel, but I know some panels are much longer than mine.

 You may have to cut and tape additional boards together.